nicoledag/rails-project-manager/README.md

 Authors: Nicole Dagnenica

-Technology Used: Object Oriented Ruby programming language, Session and Bcrypt for secure session, Active Record for database managment, HTML and CSS for styling, Photoshop for logo and background image
+Technology Used: Object Oriented Ruby programming language, Session and Bcrypt for secure session, Active Record for database management, HTML and CSS for styling, Photoshop for design work.

 License: The gem is available as open source under the terms of the MIT License.